-Cargo cult marketing means eschewing market research and getting to know your audience, and not really building a message.
-It means, after not doing these things, simply pumping out information across a variety of channels, either online or in physical form (or: flyers = marketing).
+Cargo cult marketing means eschewing rigorous market research and getting to know your audience–and not really building a message.
+It means, after not doing those things well, simply pumping out information across a variety of channels, either online or in physical form (or: flyers = marketing).
 This process mistakes the medium for the message in the same way that Feynman’s islanders mistook the direction of causality between planes and runways.

 Marketing mediums are determined and crafted once an audience profile and a message are established, and are, at best (although rarely) accidentally successful without them.
 You can’t have good marketing if you don’t know where to find your audience, and yet still insist on putting flyers and other physical promotional materials up just anywhere.

 The lessons of “cargo cult [anything],” as I first encountered them through Richard Feynman, are useful to professionals across industries.
 Using the cargo cult lens allows me to more readily detect proper, well-defined processes, and ones that just superficially resemble them.
-I also become a better worker myself—Feynman’s lecture continually reminds me to understand why I do what I do, and to never work blindly like the cargo cult of islanders.
+I also became a better worker myself after internalizing the cargo cult lens—Feynman’s lecture continually reminds me to understand why I do what I do, and to never work blindly like the cargo cult did.

 This post is part of my project to write one essay every day of February 2018.
 The essay topics will vary, but they’ll all be something I’m interested in.
 All essays can be found here.